-The College of Arts and Law is a vibrant community of students and academics, and we are dedicated to ensuring that excellence is rewarded, and that fears about finance should not constrain current or prospective students.
+The College of Arts and Law is a vibrant community of students and academics, dedicated to ensuring that excellence is rewarded, and that fears about finance do not constrain current or prospective students.
 For this reason, in addition to University funding schemes, we offer our own College-specific funding initiatives.

 Funding for prospective students